Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cockalier on dock

-The breed is a small mixed dog, between 13 and 15 inches tall, and weighing around 15 and 25 pounds in terms of size.
-They will also inherit the long, wavy coat from both their parents.
-Therefore, you’ll need to groom the fur coat occasionally to prevent matting.
-Just like the parents, the fur coat will have a mix of tan, white, and other colors.
+The Cockalier is between 13 and 15 inches tall and weighs around 15 to 25 pounds.
+They also inherit the long, wavy coat from both their parents.
+Therefore, you’ll need to groom them regularly to prevent matting.
+Just like the parents, the fur coat has a mix of tan, white, and other colors.

 7. Cockeranian (Pomeranian x Cocker Spaniel)

-If you are a fan of small dogs, then this is the right breed for you.
+If you are a fan of small dogs, this is the ideal designer dog for you.
 The Cockeranian is an offspring of the Cocker Spaniel and the Pomeranian.
-Despite their small size, they are quite active and adventurous.
-In a day, they need to exercise for at least an hour.
+Despite their small size, they are pretty active and adventurous.
+They need to exercise for at least an hour daily or can become bored or anxious.

 The Cockeranian is a good option for people living alone in an apartment.
 They are small and don’t require much space, making them perfect companions.
-The only disadvantage is that this dog barks a lot like its parents, which can be frustrating for your neighbors.
+The only disadvantage is that this dog barks a lot like its parents, which can frustrate your neighbors.

-The fur coat is soft, fluffy, and has curls just like both parents.
+The Cockeranian’s fur coat is soft and fluffy and has curls, just like both parents.
 You have to groom the dog regularly to keep the coat well-maintained.

 8. Cock-A-Tzu (Shih Tzu x Cocker Spaniel)

 This mischievous little companion is a ball of energy.
-They thrive well in both rural and city areas.
-During the day, they like spending their day playing in the garden or cuddling on the couch.
-A mix of the Cocker Spaniel and Shih Tzu, this breed makes a great watchdog and will alert you when you have visitors by barking.
+They can adapt to rural and city areas.
+During the day, they like playing in the yard or cuddling on the couch.
+As a mix of the Cocker Spaniel and Shih Tzu, the Cock-A-Tsu makes a great watchdog and will alert you when you have visitors.

-This breed also loves human attention and will follow you around for rubs and cuddles.
-Their temperament is calm, and they are very intelligent, making them trainable.
+They also love human attention and will follow you for rubs and cuddles.
+They’re calm, intelligent, and simple to train.

 9. Cocker Pei (Shar-Pei x Cocker Spaniel)